magento/devdocs/guides/v2.0/extension-dev-guide/object-manager.md

 ## Overview

-Large applications, such as the Magento framework, use an object manager to avoid boilerplate code when composing objects during instantiation.
+Large applications, such as the Magento application, use an object manager to avoid boilerplate code when composing objects during instantiation.

 In the Magento framework, the implementation of the [`ObjectManagerInterface`]({{ site.mage2000url }}lib/internal/Magento/Framework/ObjectManagerInterface.php){:target="_blank"} performs the duties of an object manager.